astrowrap-dev/astrowrap_swirl/README.md

 <pre>swirl()</pre>

-and follow the instructions thereafter to study a lesson of your choice.
+and follow the instructions thereafter.
+Installed course names seen therein correspond to folder names in the repository.

 Contact
 -------